agiguild/agiguild/awesome.md

 # Awesome Open Source AI

-Collection of awesome Open Source AI projects and companies.
-You must use OSAI Guild's Common Ownership License.
+Collection of awesome Open Source AI projects and companies that use AGI License.

 ## Tools